Jonathan Demme's unrealized projects: Zeitoun

 In 2009, the film rights to Dave Eggers' book Zeitoun were acquired by Demme, who announced plans to direct a hand-animated adaptation.
 Daniel Pyne was to write the script, and Donald Harrison Jr. and Zafer Tawil were to compose the score.
 In 2012, Demme updated that the film was "in active development [...]
 It's been so challenging to find the money for an animated film about a Muslim American family set against the backdrop of hurricanes and floods.
 We've really kind of channeled our energy into the script for the time being.
 It's something that's going to happen."
 At this stage, artist Charlie Griak was hired to develop animated imagery based on the script.

 2010s

 Honeymoon with Harry

-In August 2010, Demme was set to direct the feature film adaptation of Bart Baker's novel Honeymoon with Harry, with a script by Paul Haggis, Robert De Niro and Bradley Cooper in talks to star, producing the movie with Dave Bartis, Elloit Abbott, & Avram Ludwig at New Line Cinema.
-The following year, Demme left the film due to De Niro's non-committal to starring, despite a rewrite by Demme and Jenny Lumet that Cooper and New Line had loved.
-In 2017, Nick Cassavetes signed on to direct the film from a screenplay by Dan Fogelman.
-In August 2025, the project was revived at MGM, with Glenn Ficarra and John Requa directing Fogelman's script and Jake Gyllenhaal and Kevin Costner in the starring roles.
+In August 2010, Demme was set to direct the feature film adaptation of Bart Baker's novel Honeymoon with Harry, with Paul Haggis writing the screenplay, Robert De Niro and Bradley Cooper in talks to star, producing the movie with Dave Bartis, Elloit Abbott, & Avram Ludwig.
+The following year, Demme left the film due to De Niro's non-committal to starring.
+In 2017, Nick Cassavetes signed on to direct the film.